EU says US stand on patent virus waiver is no 'magic bullet' - WTMJ

 Associated Press

+On the second day of an EU summit in Portugal, the European leaders instead urged Washington to lift export restrictions if it wants to have a global impact on the pandemic.

-“We don’t think, in the short term, that it’s the magic bullet,” said EU Council President Charles Michel on the second day of an EU summit in Portugal.
-French President Emmanuel Macron insisted that giving any priority to discussing intellectual property rights now, “is a false debate.”
+“We don’t think, in the short term, that it’s the magic bullet,” European Council President Charles Michel said.
+French President Emmanuel Macron insisted that giving any priority now to a discussion of intellectual property rights “is a false debate.”

+Chancellor Angela Merkel of Germany, home to many Big Pharma companies, went the farthest of all, cautioning that relaxing patent rules could harm efforts to adapt vaccines as the coronavirus mutates.

+“I see more risks than opportunities,” Merkel said.
+“I don’t believe that releasing patents is the solution to provide vaccines for more people.”

-Instead, they joined previous EU calls for U.S. President Joe Biden to start boosting U.S. vaccine exports to contain the global COVID-19 crisis, insisting it was the most urgent need.
+Instead, the leaders joined previous EU calls for U.S. President Joe Biden to start boosting U.S. vaccine exports as a way to contain the global COVID-19 crisis, insisting that move was the most urgent need.

-“We encourage all the partners to facilitate the export of (vaccine) doses,” said Michel.
+The EU has distributed about 200 million doses within the bloc while about the same amount has been exported abroad to almost 90 countries.
+Former EU member Britain has acted similarly to the U.S.,

-“First of all, you must open up,” said Macron in a call to the United States.
-“First of all, the Anglo Saxons must stop their bans on exports.”
+“First of all, you must open up,” Macron said in addressing the United States.
+“First of all, the Anglo-Saxons must stop their bans on exports.”

 The EU is trying to regain the diplomatic initiative on vaccines after Biden put it on the back foot with his surprising endorsement of lifting patent protections on COVID-19 vaccines, seeking to solve the problem of getting shots into the arms of people in poorer countries.

-Macron and other EU leaders have insisted that first of all production capacity must be ramped up by, among other things, reconverting factories so they can quickly start producing vaccines through a transfer of technology.
-Developed nations should also increase vaccine donations to poorer countries.
+Macron and other EU leaders have insisted that production capacity first must be ramped up by reconverting factories so they can quickly start producing vaccines through a transfer of technology.

-Only after that, Macron said, can the debate on patent waivers start having an impact.

 “Today, there is not a factory in the world that cannot produce doses for poor countries because of a patent issue,” Macron said.